florianhartig/ResearchSkills/Labs/LaTeX/readme.md

 ## What is LaTeX?

 LaTeX is the most widely used script-based typesetting program in the sciences.
-To get started

-* Read our [LaTeX tutorial](https://www.dropbox.com/s/9kjanprrj0vjhdf/how_to_latex.pdf?dl=0), which is of course written in LaTeX, as are the research skills lecture notes.
+To get started, read our [LaTeX tutorial](https://www.dropbox.com/s/9kjanprrj0vjhdf/how_to_latex.pdf?dl=0), which is of course written in LaTeX, as are the research skills lecture notes.
 If you want to see the source code of the LaTeX tutorial, have a look [here](https://github.com/florianhartig/ResearchSkills/blob/master/Labs/LaTeX/Script/how_to_latex.tex)

 Other useful links are